run

 : List of model providers to use (optional)--verbose

-: Enable verbose output (optional)
+: Enable verbose output (optional)reward-kit run

 command enables you to run agent evaluations using task bundles.